 HHS defined eight exceptions —i.e., activities that would otherwise implicate the provision, but are exempt from penalization because they are deemed reasonable and necessary.
 Practices that meet the conditions of at least one exception have additional assurance they will not be penalized.

 Providers that engage in practices that implicate the provision, but do not meet the conditions of an exception, will not be automatically penalized.
 HHS will evaluate such practices to determine, based on circumstances and the provider’s knowledge, whether information blocking has occurred.

-The information blocking provision began April 5, 2021.
-The EHI definition will expand on Oct.
+Information Blocking regulations were effective beginning April 5, 2021.
+The EHI definition expanded on Oct.
 6, 2022.

 HHS has yet to promulgate disincentives for providers through rulemaking.
 HHS has not specified whether providers will be retrospectively penalized for any information blocking that occurs in the gap before that rulemaking has come to fruition.

 When enacted in 2016, Congress intended the information blocking provision to discourage anticompetitive, anti-exchange behaviors involving data-sharing not already addressed by existing regulations.
 If well-implemented and appropriately enforced, the information blocking provision should help broadly advance data-sharing and interoperability, including in many ways that help radiology providers connect with referring providers and networks.
 It is relevant to any legally permissible request for EHI, including from patients and/or other providers.

 Radiology providers must comply by not engaging in information blocking practices.
 It is generally advisable for all actors, including radiology providers, to work closely with their legal teams on regulatory compliance strategies that correspond with their technological capabilities.
 Such strategies should account for the EHI definition expansion in Oct.
 2022.

 It is generally recommended that actors use first-party information provided by relevant HHS agencies due to the continually evolving state of implementation and enforcement.